Appendix 2 – The Poems

 the scribe and the child, long graced by your aid.

-When the Thumb said: you’re home,
+When the Thumb said: You’re home,

 and this love was your goal.